flynn/flynn/README.md

 Of course, now you don't have the ID of the container to run `docker cp` with, but you could look it up with `docker ps -a`, or you could run as before and attach afterwards.
 Lots of options.
 However, this mode is great for one final reason: you can upload via HTTP PUT if you provide a URL.

-	$ git archive master | docker run -i -a stdin -a stdout -a stderr flynn/slugbuilder file http://fileserver/path/for/myslug.tgz
+	$ git archive master | docker run -i -a stdin flynn/slugbuilder file http://fileserver/path/for/myslug.tgz

-Attaching to STDOUT and STDERR is optional, but this lets you see the build output as it runs.
+And as before, you can also attach to STDOUT and STDERR to see the build output as it runs.

 ## Buildpacks